×

 This cult classic SNES title was not met with much fanfare upon its initial release in 1995.
 Although the game was highly acclaimed, sales were lukewarm.
 Naturally, this scarcity of copies on the market has resulted in a staggering increase in resale value for the game, with unboxed cartridges easily going for hundreds of dollars and sealed copies selling for thousands.

-Earthbound LogoNintendo on Wikimedia Commons
+File:SNES-Model-2-Set.jpgEvan-Amos on Wikimedia

 8. Mega Man X3 (SNES, 1995)